Homology Smale-Barden manifolds with K-contact and Sasakian structures: Introduction

 \begin{theorem} There exists a homology Smale-Barden manifold which admits a semi-regular K-contact structure but which does not carry any semi-regular Sasakian structure. \end{theorem}

 In order to put our result into a general context, it is worth recalling Koll\'ar's obstructions to Sasakian structures \cite{Kollar}.
 If a $5$-dimensional manifold $M$ has a Sasakian structure, then it has a quasi-regular Sasakian structure.
-Then it is a Seifert bundle structure over a K\"ahler orbifold with isotropy locus a collection of complex curves.
-The second homology $H_2(M,\ZZ)$ allows to recover the genus of these curves and if they are disjoint.
+Then it is a Seifert bundle structure over a K\"ahler orbifold $X$ with isotropy locus a collection of complex curves.
+If $H_1(M,\ZZ)=0$, then these curves span $H_2(X,\QQ)$.
+The second homology $H_2(M,\ZZ)$ allows to recover the genus of these curves, if they are disjoint.
 In \cite{Kollar}, $5$-manifolds $M$ are constructed which are Seifert bundles over $4$-orbifolds $X$ with isotropy being surfaces not satisfying the adjunction equality, hence $X$ cannot be K\"ahler and $M$ cannot be Sasakian.

-To produce K-contact $5$-dimensional manifolds we need to produce symplectic $4$-dimensional orbifolds with suitable symplectic surfaces.
-Such K-contact $5$-manifold cannot admit a Sasakian structure if we prove that such configuration of surfaces (genus and disjointness condition) cannot be produced for a K\"ahler orbifold with complex curves.
+To produce K-contact $5$-dimensional manifolds we need to produce symplectic $4$-dimensional orbifolds with suitable symplectic surfaces spanning the second homology.
+Such K-contact $5$-manifold cannot admit a Sasakian structure if we prove that such configuration of surfaces (genus, disjointness condition and spanning the second homology) cannot be produced for a K\"ahler orbifold with complex curves.
 We propose the following conjecture:

-{\it There does not exist a K\"ahler manifold or a K\"ahler orbifold with $b_1=0$ and $b_2\geq 2$ having $b_2$ disjoint complex curves all of genus $g\geq 1$. }
+{\it There does not exist a K\"ahler manifold or a K\"ahler orbifold $X$ with $b_1=0$ and with disjoint complex curves spanning $H_2(X,\QQ)$, all of genus $g\geq 1$. }

 We give the first result in this direction (Theorem \ref{thm:4g+5}).
-Our construction of a K-contact $5$-manifold which does not admit a Sasakian structure relies on producing a symplectic $4$-manifold with $b_2$ disjoint symplectic surfaces of genus $g\geq 1$, but also with genus $g\leq 3$, to fit with our needs in Theorem \ref{thm:4g+5}.
+Our construction of a K-contact $5$-manifold which does not admit a Sasakian structure relies on producing a symplectic $4$-manifold with disjoint symplectic surfaces spanning the second homology, of genus $g\geq 1$, but also with genus $g\leq 3$, to fit with our needs in Theorem \ref{thm:4g+5}.
 This is the content of the delicate construction in Section \ref{sec:5}.

-To the awareness of the authors, this is the first construction of a K-contact manifold which is quasi-regular and non-regular.
-All previous explicit constructions of K-contact manifolds are given as circle bundles over smooth symplectic manifolds, and hence they are regular.
+Finally, our examples are K-contact manifolds which are quasi-regular but do not admit a regular K-contact structure (Remark \ref{rem:suggestion}).
+There are examples of Sasakian quasi-regular manifolds in \cite{BGe} which do not admit regular structures.
+These are spin Smale-Barden manifolds with $H_2(X,\ZZ)$ torsion and non-zero, and by Remark \ref{rem:e2}, they can not admit regular Sasakian (or K-contact) structures.